meandthemoon/dinner-and-a-mural/README.md

 From the root directory, run `npm run-script run` ( woof! :) ) to start the application.
 Visit the web app via the URL: `localhost:3030/app.html`.

+To have the app run with additional instrumentation/profiling enabled, run `npm run-script run-with-instr`.
+This will log profiling data to a file `[project_dir]/_instrument/profile-output.dump`.
+While the applicaiton is running, you can view the profile data that appends to the file by running `tail -f _instrument/profile-output.dump`.

 ### Testing

 From the root directory, run `npm test` to prompt the full set of unit and integration tests.
 Test results will be logged to the console.

 ## Future Enhancements

-1. Change the verbiage in the UI instructions to the following:
+- For better clarity, change the verbiage in the UI instructions to the following:

 *"Hello,try searching below for your favorite restaurant in Baltimore and see if they have public murals or other artwork nearby.
 You can search by either all or part of the restaurant name, street name, or neighborhood of interest.
 In the results, just select the actual restaurant you are interested in to get you started on your dinner and mural!
 Fun!"*

-2. Enhance the key for the restaurant and mural/public artwork display in the UI for better usability
+- Add heading (or other) for the restaurant and mural/public artwork display in the UI for better usability
-3. Expand the settings for client side state and routing
+- Expand the "settings" section to include more options, and to adopt client side routing
-4. Include a directional indicator for sorting/ordering options in the grid
+- Include a directional indicator for sorting/ordering options in the grid
-5. Add the ability to add/delete restaurants and murals/public artwork
+- Add the ability to add/delete restaurants and murals/public artwork.
+This will be very useful since the dataset is not current.
+- Implemnt further unit tests for web-server components
-6. Implement further automated UI tests
+- Implement further automated UI tests
-7. Log count of string objects created for a single page request or RESTful request (outstanding)
+- Instrumentation / Profiling
-8. Implement more accurate request time logging (sub millisecond)
+  - Implement more accurate request time logging - to sub millisecond ( currently to ms )
+  - Count string objects ( and other types ) created for each web request (outstanding)
-9. Implement another data point exploration (outstanding)
+  - Implement another data point exploration: Memory usage; # of unique modules; ... (outstanding)